Help for Addiction

 Addiction is a seriously debilitating mental health disorder.
-If left unchecked, addiction strips people of their self-respect, ability to function optimally, relationships, reputation, career and their soul.
+It strips people of their self-respect and ability to function optimally and often ruins their relationships, reputation, career, and their soul.

-It’s a disease that affects thinking – and causes a person to engage in self-destructive, painful behavior.
-Addiction is often accompanied by anxiety, depression, bipolar disorder or other comorbid mental health problems.
+It’s a disease that affects thinking and causes the person to engage in self-destructive, painful behavior.
+Addicts feel shame, guilt, remorse anger and frustration.
+These feelings are often accompanied by anxiety, depression, bipolar disorder, or co-morbid mental health problems.

-Because addiction is a brain disorder, not a moral issue or a lack of discipline, we work directly with the brain to retrain patterns of dysfunction.
-At the Center for Brain, we teach the brain to remain calm, relaxed, and focused.
-Training helps support clearer thinking.
-This builds a strong foundation for recovery and relapse prevention.
+Addiction is a brain disorder, not a moral issue or a lack of discipline.
+That’s why neurofeedback can be so helpful.
+It works directly with the brain to retrain patterns of dysfunction.
+At the Center for Brain Training, we teach the brain to remain calm, relaxed, and focused.
+When the brain is calmer, thinking becomes clearer and the brain now has a stronger foundation for recovery and relapse prevention.

-Medications can help temporarily, and short-term that may be a good thing.
-The problem is that medications don’t teach the addict how to cope.
-They may help with accompanying disorders but do not correct them.
+Medications can help temporarily, but the problem is that medications don’t teach the addict how to cope nor do they fix any accompanying disorders.

 Addicts learn to rely on substances to help them feel calm, or to pay attention, or to manage mood.
 Medications are just another substance.

 How Neurofeedback Helps

 Neurofeedback training helps teach you how to calm down and connect to the reasonable, rational regions of the brain during stressful times.
 It also helps improve sleep.
 When people gain control of their emotions and are more rested, they can more easily choose the option to remain clean and sober.